AndyYuen/robot-demo-v2/README.md

 [What is ngrok?](https://ngrok.com/product)
 ## Deployment

-This is meant to be run in the same private non-routable network as you robots and not intended to run on Openshift.
+This is meant to be run in the same private non-routable network as you robots and not on Openshift.

 * modify the robotNames hashmap in CommandEnpoin.java to associate the correct IP address with each robot
 * mvn clean spring-boot:run
 * start ngrok tunnel to allow access to your robotService from the Internet

 ### rover (Arduino Project)
 This is an Arduino project.
-The rover application need to be flashed onto the robots using the Arduino IDE.
+The rover application needs to be flashed onto the robots using the Arduino IDE.

 The robot.ino contains two define statements:
 <pre>